Skip to navigation Skip to content

 Special rules for a student or Australian Apprentice going overseas + Read more ...

-• A student or Australian Apprentice receiving CP, DSP, or PP can study or work overseas for the length of time they require to complete units that are part of their Australian course
+A student or Australian Apprentice receiving CP, DSP, or PP can study or work overseas for the length of time they need to complete units that are part of their Australian course.

-• Payment of CP or PP can generally continue for a temporary absence of up to 6 weeks (4 weeks in a rolling 12 month period for DSP) if departure is for any other reason
+If departure is for any other reason, payment of CP or PP can generally continue for a temporary absence of up to 6 weeks (4 weeks in a rolling 12 month period for DSP).

 Service Officers in Centrelink International Services (CIS) approve the overseas study for students and Australian Apprentices receiving CP, DSP, or PP.

-Centrelink International Services Staff - Once proof of the reason for their absence has been provided, see Step 3 in Table 4.
+Centrelink International Services Staff - once proof of the reason for their absence has been provided, go to Table 4 > Step 3.

 Other rules to consider before finalising portability interview